One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Theory

-which again closely parallels the ground state CC Lagrangian.
-In ground state CC, the response of the molecular orbitals to the perturbation is often ignored, especially in the calculation of one-body properties, as taking into consideration the additional orbital relaxation piece is often negligible.\cite{salterPropertyEvaluationOrbital1987} The effects of orbital relaxation seem to be slightly more impactful for excited states, but are mitigated as higher excitation levels are included within the CC framework, as this leads to better orbital relaxation effects from the correlation method itself and thus a smaller dependence on the original orbital's response.\cite{stantonEquationMotionCoupledcluster1993,hodeckerSimilaritiesDifferencesLagrange2019,sarkarBenchmarkingTDDFTWave2021} As the ASCC singles operator already allows for significant state-specific orbital relaxation within the CC ansatz, and because issues related to perturbative completeness are likely more important (see \Cref{Perturbative Analysis}), we opt to ignore this small contribution in the present study.
-With this approximation, one can separate out the coefficients of the Hamiltonian's derivative projected into the molecular orbital basis from the rest of the expression, continuing to parallel ground state CC and create useful definitions for the one- and two-body unrelaxed reduced density matrices (1- and 2-RDM).
+In ground state CC, the response of the molecular orbitals to the perturbation is often ignored when specifically calculating one-body properties.
+This is because CC's own orbital relaxations on top of the reference reduce the significance of the additional molecular orbital response term.\cite{salterPropertyEvaluationOrbital1987,bartlettCoupledclusterTheoryQuantum2007} In EOM- and LR-CC, the effects of orbital relaxation are more impactful since the orbitals aren't optimized for excited states.
+However, including additional cluster operators mitigates these effects due to the correlation method itself performing better orbital relaxations, resulting in a smaller dependence on the original orbital's response.\cite{stantonEquationMotionCoupledcluster1993,hodeckerSimilaritiesDifferencesLagrange2019,sarkarBenchmarkingTDDFTWave2021} Conversely, as ASCC already allows for significant state-specific orbital relaxation similar to ground state CC, we expect the effects of explicitly including the orbital response to be comparable in magnitude to that of the ground state.
+For this reason, and because issues related to perturbative completeness are likely more impactful (see \Cref{Perturbative Analysis}), we opt to ignore this small contribution in the present study.
+We also note that, because each state gets its own orbital relaxations, the ASCC excited state wave functions will not be exactly orthogonal to each other or to the ground state, which is common in state-specific theories.
+So long as the ansatz is accurate for the states being studied, the degree of this non-orthogonality should be small.